emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 ---

-Emil is currently exploring code synthesis and deep reinforcement learning.
+Emil is currently exploring code synthesis, mathematical reasoning, and deep reinforcement learning.
 He's studying Computer Science at 42 Paris.
 In 2018, he made a popular open source project that translates design mock-ups into HTML/CSS, [Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code).
 Google recently recognized him as a [Google Developer Expert](https://developers.google.com/programs/experts/) on Machine Learning.

 [His blog](http://medium.com/@emilwallner) is translated to a dozen languages, which reaches over a million developers each year.
 Emil used to work for Oxford's business school and he started a [seed investment firm](http://emerge.education/) focussed on education technology.
 Email: w@llner.co